Steve-P42/PasswordSecurityCheck/README.md

 The functional explanation is added in the code as comments.

 The main idea is that the user gives a password that has to be compared to a database of leaked passwords.
-This is done by using the API of the page https://api.pwnedpasswords.com/range/ that returns a list of hashes and a counter corresponding to our hashed password.
+This is done by using the API of the page https://api.pwnedpasswords.com/range/ that returns a list of parts of hashes and a leak-counter corresponding to our password.

 If our password was found, the number of leaks will be displayed.